mcobery/spring-boot-starter-request-correlation/README.md

 > A Spring Cloud starter for easy setup request correlation

 ## News
+**April 11, 2019**  Version 1.1.2 is a minor release that updated the Gradle wrapper from the long obsolete 2.9 version.
+It also uses Gradle's new publishing mechanism to publish its artifacts.

 **December 9, 2017** Version 1.1.1 now uses the custom header names correctly when they are changed in the application properties, with thanks to Mohamed El-Habib (@mohamed-el-habib)